michsarg/TileGameServer/README.md

 ### 3) Connection Issues
 * server must be able to handle unexpected network behaviour
     * if a player exits durng game they should be eliminated then next player turn starts or if one left then they win
-    * server shoudl handle players attempting to join during the game by giving them updates but not letting them play turns
+    * server should handle players attempting to join during the game by giving them updates but not letting them play turns

 ### 4) Player issues
 * make experience nicer for players that join partway through an existing game by helping them to catch up on the game state